 Always notify your insurance company.
 You are required to report an accident, even if you were not at fault.

 In some cases, a car accident results in mainly damages to the vehicle.
 Unfortunately many times we see these wrecks result in severe injuries that are not only costly, but require long-term medical care and treatment as well.
-Some of the most common car accident injuries we see include:
+Some of the most common injuries our Chicago car accident lawerys see include:

 - Back injuries